ethdebug/solidity-data-representation/src/types.md

 | Pointer to calldata from calldata                    | Relative (in an unusual way) | Bytes          | No                          | N/A                                                            |
 | Pointer to calldata multivalue type from the stack   | Absolute                     | Bytes          | No                          | N/A                                                            |
 | Pointer to calldata lookup type from the stack       | Absolute (with an offset)    | Bytes          | Yes                         | N/A                                                            |

-*Remark*: Pointers to structs in calldata from the stack are not actually supported yet; their listed properties are inferred based on how we can expect them to work.